FBK-NILab/app-classifyber-segmentation/README.md

 43 - Right MdLF-SPL \
 44 - Left MdLF-Ang \
 45 - Right MdLF-Ang

+#### Branch 2.0 (under development):
+Additional options with respect to the branch 1.0:
+- if the given tractogram is not already co-registered in the MNI152 T1 space, a streamline linear registration (SLR) to a whole brain streamline MNI template will be performed
+- possibility to select bundles also from the HCP-major and Clinical datasets
+- the ouput will be given in tck format as well

 ### Running locally
 1. git clone this repo.